2hands10fingers/web-portfolio/README.md

 http://timelord.square205.com

 Description: Webapp.
 Time Lord uses AJAX calls through Teamwork's API to pull the available JSON data for each project's deadline, hours entered, and deadlines assigned.
 All you need to do to add a row, is to enter the project ID and the budgeted hours.
-Helped us understand how we're budgeting sites and how many hours we're into a project.
+Tracks hours and milestones to aid in budgeting billable and non-billable projects.

 Stack: JavaScript/jQuery, CSS, PHP, mySQL, AJAX, JSON